Fresh (2022 film): Production

 Screenwriter Lauryn Kahn, a fan of the horror genre growing up, said she wanted to write a film that would appeal to people who were horror fans and people who were not.
-In July 2020, it was reported Mimi Cave would direct the film in her directorial debut for Legendary Pictures, with Adam McKay producing under his Hyperobject Industries banner.
+In July 2020, it was reported Mimi Cave would direct the film in her directorial debut, for Legendary Pictures, with Adam McKay producing under his Hyperobject Industries banner.
 To play the antagonist, Sebastian Stan sent Cave an audition video featuring himself dancing with a knife in hand.
-He added, "The dance sequences were a big concern for [Cave] and just in case she had any doubts that I could do it, I recorded myself in this video."
+He added: "The dance sequences were a big concern for [Cave] and just in case she had any doubts that I could do it, I recorded myself in this video."
 Between September and December 2020, Daisy Edgar-Jones, Stan, and Jonica T. Gibbs were announced to star.
 Principal photography took place from February 3 to March 17, 2021, in British Columbia, Canada.
 Alex Somers composed the score.

 Release

 The film premiered online at the Sundance Film Festival on January 20, 2022.
 Ahead of its premiere, Searchlight Pictures acquired the film's worldwide distribution rights.
 An in-person premiere was held on March 3, 2022, inside Hollywood Legion Post 43 on Highland Avenue.
 Instead of an afterparty, the premiere had a pre-screening reception due to the film's subject matter.
 Gina Wade Creative created a display for the reception featuring a large table with food on it, cleavers hanging on a wall, glass jars filled with raw meat, and boxes of snacks shaped like body parts.
-Fresh was released on Hulu in the United States on March 4, 2022, with a Latin American premiere on Star+ and a Disney+ release in all other territories on the same date.
+Fresh was released on Hulu in the United States on March 4, 2022, with a Latin American premiere on Star+ and a Disney+ release in all other territories on the same date via the Star content hub.
 The film was released on March 18, 2022, in the United Kingdom and Ireland, after being pushed back a few weeks.

 Reception

 Audience viewership

-According to Whip Media, Fresh was the second most streamed movie across all platforms, in the United States, during the week of March 4, 2022 to March 6, 2022, and the 6th during the week of March 11, 2022 to March 13, 2022.
-According to the streaming aggregator Reelgood, Fresh was the sixth most watched program across all platforms, during the week of March 24, 2022.
+According to Whip Media's TV Time, Fresh was the second most streamed movie across all platforms in the United States, during the week of March 4 to March 6, 2022, and the sixth during the week of March 11 to March 13, 2022.
+According to the streaming aggregator Reelgood, Fresh was the sixth most watched program across all platforms during the week of March 24, 2022.